 Juliet’s songwriting has garnered awards from Billboard Magazine and Berklee College of Music, in addition to being chosen as a semi-finalist in the Acoustic Live competition in Los Angeles and invited to take part in the prestigious NY Songwriters’ Circle.
 Her debut album, All Dressed Up, featured 9 original songs and garnered immediate comparisons to Steely Dan, Prince, Alicia Keys, and Carole King.
 Reviewers praised her “soulful songwriting prowess” and “well-crafted lyrics” (Metronome Magazine), while fans consistently marveled at the fact that not a single track on the album is worth skipping – a rarity in today’s single-driven market.

-In their 2007 review of Leave the Light On, Boston’s Metronome Magazine wrote “with a calling card this good, the sky is the limit for Juliet Lloyd.”
-Indeed, fans of this rapidly emerging artist have much to look forward to in the coming months.
+In their review of Leave the Light On, Boston’s Metronome Magazine wrote “with a calling card this good, the sky is the limit for Juliet Lloyd.”
+Indeed, fans of this emerging artist have much to look forward to in the coming years.